Duplicate Content: How to Get Rid of It

 - Enter local addresses and phone numbers on each of the country-specific sites.

 - Use geo meta tags.
-These tags may not be used by Google, as you have already set the target users option in Google Webmaster Tools, but they may come in handy to let secondary search engines, such as Bing, know that your site targets a specific country.
+These tags may not be used by Google, as you have already set the target users option in Google Search Console, but they may come in handy to let secondary search engines, such as Bing, know that your site targets a specific country.

 Some SEOs may suggest using rel="canonical " to cope with cross-domain duplicates, but it is not yet clear if using this to redirect multi-domain pages is the right solution, as it is necessary for geo-targeted sites to show up in search results for their respective country-specific searches.
 For now we recommend clarifying that your content is geo-targeted so that search engines know which content to show to which audience, avoiding confusion.